ULFIT KOREAN MEDICAL CLINIC

 2026.01.07

-This study is a case report analyzing 5 cases of improved facial asymmetry through non-surgical Korean medicine treatments, rather than invasive treatments like surgery or orthodontics.
-Treatment was performed 10 to 14 times, applying a combination of acupuncture, Chuna manual therapy, functional craniosacral therapy (FCST), craniosacral therapy, and intraoral corrective devices.
-To compare before and after treatment, changes in soft tissues and hard tissues were quantitatively evaluated through facial photo analysis and head and whole-body radiographic image analysis.
-As a result, deviations of the facial midline, tilting of the eyes and oral commissure, and asymmetry of the mandible and cranium significantly decreased on average, and accompanying symptoms such as temporomandibular joint pain, headache, and shoulder/neck pain also improved.
-This study suggests that for muscular, soft tissue, and functional facial asymmetry, non-surgical Korean medicine treatment can be an effective treatment alternative along with improving systemic balance.
+This study is a case report analyzing five cases where facial asymmetry improved through non-surgical Korean medicine treatment, rather than invasive treatments such as surgery or orthodontics.
+Treatment was performed for 10 to 14 sessions using a combination of acupuncture, Chuna therapy, Functional Cerebrospinal Therapy (FCST), craniosacral therapy, and intraoral appliances.
+To compare before and after treatment, changes in soft and hard tissues were quantitatively evaluated through facial photograph analysis and radiographic imaging of the head and the entire body.
+As a result, the deviation of the facial midline, the tilt of the eyes and corners of the mouth, and the asymmetry of the mandible and skull significantly decreased on average, and accompanying symptoms such as temporomandibular joint pain, headaches, and shoulder/neck pain also improved.
+This study suggests that non-surgical Korean medicine treatment can be an effective treatment alternative for muscular, soft-tissue, and functional facial asymmetry, along with improving overall body balance.

 2026.01.07

-This study is a case series of 3 cases evaluating the effect of thread embedding acupuncture, including Volume Thread Embedding Acupuncture, which is increasingly utilized in recent clinical practice, on facial wrinkle improvement.
-Three patients who visited with the chief complaint of facial wrinkle improvement underwent a single session combining general thread embedding acupuncture, barbed thread embedding acupuncture, and volume thread embedding acupuncture.
-Facial photographs taken before and after the procedure were standardized and corrected using Photoshop, and the length of the wrinkles was quantitatively measured.
-Evaluation items included infraorbital wrinkles, cheek laxity wrinkles, nasolabial folds, and marionette lines.
-As a result, wrinkle length decreased in all cases, with a notable reduction rate particularly in nasolabial folds and marionette lines.
-Patient satisfaction was mostly high, and no major side effects were observed other than temporary pain or foreign body sensation after the procedure.
-This study suggests the possibility that thread embedding acupuncture combined with volume thread embedding acupuncture may be effective in improving deep linear wrinkles, especially nasolabial folds, and indicates the need for standardized procedures and long-term, large-scale clinical studies in the future.
+This study is a series of three case reports evaluating the effects of thread embedding acupuncture, including volume thread embedding acupuncture (which has seen increasing clinical use recently), on the improvement of facial wrinkles.
+For three patients who visited with a chief complaint of facial wrinkle improvement, a single treatment session was performed combining general thread embedding acupuncture, cog thread embedding acupuncture, and volume thread embedding acupuncture.
+Facial photographs taken before and after the procedure were standardized and corrected using Photoshop, and the length of wrinkles was quantitatively measured.
+The evaluation items included infraorbital wrinkles, cheek laxity wrinkles, nasolabial folds, and marionette lines.
+As a result, the wrinkle length decreased in all cases, and the reduction rate was particularly prominent in nasolabial folds and marionette lines.
+Patient satisfaction was generally high, and no serious side effects were observed, other than temporary pain or a foreign body sensation after the procedure.
+This study suggests that thread embedding acupuncture combined with volume thread embedding acupuncture may be effective in improving deep linear wrinkles, particularly nasolabial folds, and indicates the need for standardized treatment methods and long-term, large-scale clinical research in the future.